Gerbs2193/pands-project/README.md

 The Iris flower dataset is a collection of measurements on three types of flowers: setosa, versicolor, and virginica.
 It was created to understand the differences between these flowers based on their physical characteristics.

 The dataset contains 150 samples, with each flower type having 50 samples.
-Four variables were exist for each: sepal length, sepal width, petal length and, lastly, petal width.
+Four variables exist for each: sepal length, sepal width, petal length and, lastly, petal width.

 The goal of the dataset is to classify the flowers into their respective types using the above variables.
 In this project, I use simple plots and calculations to explore the relationships between the measurements and gain insights about the flowers.